The simultaneous conjugacy problem in groups of piecewise linear functions: The Stair Algorithm

+Lemma~\ref{thm:initial-box} does not hold when the initial slope of $y$ and $z$ are equal to $1$, because any function $g$ with a support sufficiently close to the end points will conjugate $y$ to itself.

-\subsection{The Stair Algorithm for $PL_0^<(J)$}
+\subsection{The Stair Algorithm for $\PL_+^<(J)$}

 This subsection will deal with the main construction of this paper.
-We show how, under certain hyptheses, if there is a conjugator, then it is unique.
+We show how, under certain hypotheses, if there is a conjugator, then it is unique.
 On the other hand, we give a construction of such a conjugator, if it exists.
+Given two elements $y,z$ the set of their conjugators is a coset of the centralizer of one of them, thus it makes sense to start by deriving properties of centralizers.

+The first several Lemmas show that if $y$ and $z$ are one bump functions in $\PL_+(J)$ then the graphs of the conjugators do not intersect.